Toyota Mark II: Sixth generation (X80; 1988)

-The Grande G series used the 3.0L 7M-GE engine, and featured traction control and ABS.
+The Grande G series used the 3.0 L 7M-GE engine, and featured traction control and ABS, and offered two variants.
+The base variant "2.0 Grande G" included a supercharger equipped 2.0 L 1G-GZE straight six engine, while the "3.0 Grande G" included the 3.0 L 7M-GE straight six shared with the Soarer.
+The supercharger was belt-driven but actuated by an electromagnetic clutch so that it would not be driven except when needed, increasing fuel economy.
 In 1990, 1JZ-GE and 1JZ-GTE (280 PS) was introduced, replacing the 1G-GZE.
 The GT model was only available with an automatic transmission.
-All six-cylinder X80 models used independent rear suspension, while the four-cylinder models had solid rear axles.
+All six-cylinder X81 & X83 models used independent rear suspension partnered with available TEMS, while the four-cylinder models had solid rear axles.